serhatgktp/amorr/backend/backend_documentation.md

 ## 2) Sessions

-Sessions are aggregated in the `SESSIONS` list.
+Sessions are aggregated in the `SESSIONS` dictionary.
 A `sessionId` string is generated whenever a user successfully logs in.
+The key/value pair `sessionId`:`User(sql_data)` is added to the `SESSIONS` dictionary after each user login.
+Each entry has a maximum age of 30 minutes (1800 seconds).

 ## 3) Classes